jpahullo/slides/eventstorming/slides.md

 # Product Requirements

-How do you collect requirements?

 ---

-# Product Requirements

 Assume you have to build a new software

-* How do you collect the requirements?

 ---

-# Product Requirements

-Assume you have to build a new software

-* How do you collect the requirements?
+How do you collect the requirements?
-* How long it takes?
-Months?

 ---

-# Product Requirements

-Assume you have to build a new software

-* How do you collect the requirements?
-* How long it takes?
+How long it takes?
+Weeks?
 Months?
-* What if #?&ÑqwY%$"@ ?

 ---

-# Product Requirements

-Assume you have to build a new software

-* How do you collect the requirements?
-* How long it takes?
-Months?
-* What if #?&ÑqwY%$"@ ?
+What if #?&ÑqwY%$"@ ?
-* Surrounding a table

 ---

-# Product Requirements

-Assume you have to build a new software

-* How do you collect the requirements?
-* How long it takes?
-Months?
-* What if #?&ÑqwY%$"@ ?
-* Surrounding a table
+Surrounding a table?

+---

-* Deal with personal positions
+Dealing with personal positions?

 ----